scott-riley/strtrkt/README.md

 - [ ] set up CSS globals like variables and shit
 - [ ] add some form of grid system
 - [ ] make it actually usable as a baseline for projects
+- [ ] add common configs for postCSS etc. so you don’t have to keep changing both client and server webpack files

 ## Things to look at and stuff

 ### Separate containers for site and app
-Isomorphic React is pretty lovely for marketing/static sites, lots of boilerplates and starter kits are well set up for one or the other, but I thought I’d have a go at combining the two.
+Isomorphic React is pretty lovely for marketing/static sites.
+Rich client-side React is great for complex SPAs.
+Lots of boilerplates and starter kits are well set up for one or the other, but I thought I’d have a go at combining the two.
 There’s a few examples in this repo:

 `containers/AppContainer.js` – a super basic container for any app-specific chrome you might want to use